 So where can you get real MBE questions?

 I personally used Emanuel’s Strategies & Tactics for the MBE Vols.
-1 and 2 (about 800 questions total, highly recommended).
+1 and 2 (Vol. 1 is highly recommended and should be at the top of your shopping list).
 The NCBE offers sample questions for Civil Procedure.
-AdaptiBar is also an excellent resource ($369 with coupon), which gives you access to 1,700+ real MBE questions (including real Civ Pro questions).

 Whatever you do, review all the answers (i.e., explanations for choices A, B, C and D for questions you got right and wrong).
 Each question is an opportunity to learn the concept (why your answer was wrong and why the credited one was right) or to validate your understanding of a concept (why your answer was right and why the others were wrong).
 Just because you were correct doesn’t mean you were right

 Ran out and want more to do?
 Do them again.
+This is to test if you REALLY got why you were wrong last time.
 You wouldn’t expect to remember something in full after reading it once.

 If you feel like you can do them only because you memorized the answers, that’s also good because the real thing will look similar and you’ll see a pattern (especially those mortgage questions).
 It’s almost like you’re memorizing the law!
 If you really got the material down, you should get 100%, right?